-Amazon's fulfillment centers of tomorrow look like something out of a dystopian sci-fi movie.
+Amazon's fulfilment centres of tomorrow look like something out of a dystopian sci-fi movie.

-The online retail giant has filed a patent application for a "multi-level fulfillment center" - and it basically looks like a massive cylindrical tower filled with docking bays.
+The online retail giant has filed a patent application for a "multi-level fulfilment centre" - and it basically looks like a massive cylindrical tower filled with docking bays.
 No, it doesn't expect delivery trucks to get up to the 100th floor in order to stock up and ship out your packages.
 It's designed this tower specifically for drones.

 - Amazon's voice-ordering Dash Wand is now almost free for Prime users